gruelbox/orko-wiki/Roadmap.md

  - Added buttons to limit order panel allowing the trade amount to be set to the maximum possible given the current balance.

+**Bug fixes:**

+ - Fixed bug where zero balances on Bittrex would should as loading.

 ## Current milestones

 - [v1.0.0 release](../projects/5)